code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 # XPath
 ## Introduction

 XPath (which stands for XML Path Language) is an expression language used to specify parts of an XML document, which is designed to be used by XML tooling languages such as XSLT or XQuery.
-XPath used in other DOM structures like HTML.
+XPath can also be used documents with similar structures to XML, like HTML.

 In case you don't know what XML is, XML is a markup language.
 This means that it uses a set of tags or rules that provide information about its data.
 This structure helps to automate processing, editing, formatting, display, printing.
-It allows for exchange between incompatible systems and easier conversion of data.

 XML documents stores data in plain text format.
 This provides a software- and hardware-independent way of storing, transporting, and sharing data.
+This allows for exchange between incompatible systems and easier conversion of data.

 Basic syntax rules
+* An XML document is structured using nodes, which include element nodes, attribute nodes and text nodes
 * XML elements must have an opening and closing tag, e.g. `<catfood> ` opening tag and ` </catfood>` closing tag
 * XML tags are case sensitive, e.g. ` <catfood>` does not equal ` <catFood> `
 * XML elements must be properly nested: